-Purpose: To define official CME and leadership roles and reimbursement.
+To define official CME and leadership roles and reimbursement.

-Course faculty at an AAOA meeting are defined as individuals delivering three of more lectures during the educational session.
+Course faculty at an AAOA meeting are defined as individuals delivering 5% of more of the course content.
 Course faculty and the course director's expenses (e.g., registration, travel, hotel, meals) will be covered by the AAOA.